-I’m thankful that although he never grew up with pets, my husband loves Karma and Shadow, and that he mourns our past pets.
+I’m thankful that although he never grew up with pets, my husband loves Karma, Shadow, and Trinity, and that he mourns our past pets.
 I’m even more thankful they adore him back (that could get awkward!).

-I’m thankful for the gift of music and theatre I get to share with colleagues who have become wonderful friends (I’ll be onstage in WHITE CHRISTMAS this December!).
+I’m thankful for the gift of music and theatre I get to share with colleagues who have become wonderful friends.
 I’m thankful for the ability to stay connected via tools like Zoom, and share *virtual hugs* when we can’t meet in person.
 And I’m thankful for my partner-in-play-writing-crime who helped make our theatrical dreams come true.